Please ensure Javascript is enabled for purposes of website accessibility How To Increase Brown Fat Naturally

 By Steve Blechman

-The body has two forms of fat – WHITE FAT and BROWN FAT.
+The body has two forms of fat - WHITE FAT and BROWN FAT.
 Brown fat burns calories.
 The more brown fat you have, the more calories you burn.
-The capability of harnessing one’s own brown fat for fat burning is revolutionary!
-The ability to get lean by producing extra brown fat and enhancing and activating existing brown fat (brown adipose tissue, BAT) represents a promising way to burn fat.
+The capability of harnessing one's own brown fat for fat burning is revolutionary!
+Learning how to increase brown fat naturally can help you get lean by producing extra brown fat and enhancing and activating existing brown fat (brown adipose tissue, BAT), representing a promising way to burn fat.

 Mounting evidence suggests that exposure to cold temperatures can enhance BAT activation and thermogenesis.
-It can also convert white fat into brown fat and enhance glucose metabolism, insulin sensitivity and fat metabolism.
+It can also convert white fat into brown fat and enhance glucose metabolism, insulin sensitivity, and fat metabolism.
 Cold exposure promotes BAT-induced thermogenesis and energy expenditure.
+Understanding how to boost metabolism through these methods can be beneficial for weight management.

 Male adults exposed to cold via a water-cooled suit for two hours per day, five days per week for four weeks increased brown fat (BAT) volume by 45 percent and resting metabolism by 182 percent— according to a study led by Denis Blondin from the University de Sherbrooke in Sherbrooke, Canada.
 The human body contains small amounts of fat that converts food energy directly into heat.
 White fat does the opposite— it stores energy as fat.
 BAT is an important heat-generating tissue in hibernating animals.
 It promotes non-shivering thermogenesis, which generates heat and helps animals and humans adapt to the cold.
 Individual differences in BAT content and activity play important roles in human obesity.
 Increasing brown fat activation promotes caloric expenditure and fat burning.
 Cold exposure may be an effective way to reduce body fat.